splunk/public-o11y-docs/rum/rum-use-case-library/use-case-monitoring.rst

 Summary
 ==============

-In this scenario , Kai identified problems on the Buttercup Industries website performance by doing the following:
+In this scenario, Kai identified problems on the Buttercup Industries website performance by doing the following:

 * Monitoring the Web Vitals in the Application Summary Dashboard and identifying that LCP was really slow.